wKovacs64/pwned/.changeset/dark-boats-allow.md

 ---
-'pwned': minor
+'pwned': patch
 ---

-On errors/failures, set process exit code to `1` to assist with scripting, CI/CD, and other automation.
-Successful commands will continue exiting with code `0`.
+Exit process with code `1` on errors/failures to assist with scripting, CI/CD, and other automation.
+Technically, one could argue this is a breaking change, but I'm justifying it as a patch as it should have worked this way all along.
+So if this affects you, sorry - you were relying on a bug. ;)